If you’re looking for cheap dog food recipes that use simple ingredients, we’ve got you covered.

 The first one is my top choice and a great place to start.
 I’ve given you some tips to make it work during a food shortage.

-If that doesn’t work for you, though, then check out the list of 24 more to try.
+If that doesn’t work for you, though, then check out the list full list for more ideas.

 Top pick: Crockpot Chicken Homemade Dog Food